noamraph/nix-pills/pills/02-install-on-your-running.md

 Welcome to the second Nix pill.
 In the [first](01-why-you-should-give-it-try.md) pill we briefly described Nix.

-Now we\'ll install Nix on our running system and understand what changed in our system after the installation. **If you\'re using NixOS, Nix is already installed; you can skip to the [next](03-enter-environment.md) pill.**
+Now we'll install Nix on our running system and understand what changed in our system after the installation. **If you're using NixOS, Nix is already installed; you can skip to the [next](03-enter-environment.md) pill.**